How Much Does Tax Relief Cost And What Are My Options?

 3. Currently Not Collectible

 Non-collectible Status is an option for taxpayers the government decides can’t pay their IRS debt.
-If your account is marked as Currently Not Collectible, the IRS stops the collection process —no more phone calls and threatening letters.
-This option is only available for back IRS debt, not current and future taxes.
+If your account is marked as Currently Not Collectible, the IRS temporarily stops the collection process — no more phone calls and threatening letters.

 How Much Does Tax Relief Cost?

-Even the lowest end of the range is over double the cost of resolving IRS debt through Wiztax.
+Wiztax is different and typically charges half the cost of resolving IRS debt compared to even the lowest end of what other companies charge for tax relief services.
 And remember, at Wiztax you can take our online tax relief evaluation for free.

 Avoid Set Up or Consultation Fees